nitinthewiz/TheLiveblog/README.md

 ToDo
 ====

-[x] Not display syndication links where syndication has not taken place [x] Make the list of services configurable
-[x] Try to get this system working with some other services.
-Currently thinking of Pnut.
-[x] Try to extract syndication information from the post to withknown.
 [] I would like to apply the [indieweb mf2](https://indieweb.org/microformats) tags to the list of posts [] Create a proper 'settings' page which would save all the configuration items.

-[^1]: pnut's 'official' logo is awful.
-It is too wide, and the official 'icon' offering is just dreadful.
+<sup>1</sup>: pnut's 'official' logo is not good.
+It is too wide, and the official 'icon' offering looks bad at small sizes.